zhliOvO/zhliOvO.github.io/_pages/about.md

 - **Multidisciplinary Design Program (MDP)**, *2024*
   Developed a transient array detection system and implemented a machine learning classification method for burst signals in the ground array of the SunRISE project.

+- **AI Behavioral Science (Forseer Group)**, *2024*
+  Conducted research on the application of LLMs in behavioral science, focusing on understanding AI behaviors and how AI can be used to understand human behaviors.

 # 🎓 Certificates
 - **Google Analytics**, *2024.5*